Skip to content

 7. Condition Inversion (NOT)

 Any condition can be negated by setting inverted: true in its options.
-This is handled by the runtime, so your plugin implementation doesn't need to worry about it.
+This is handled by the runtime, so plugin implementations do not need special inversion logic.

 json